Herbert Pell: Early life

-Career
+Politician

 Pell's political career began as a member of the Progressive committee of Orange County, New York (1912 to 1914).
 He was elected as a Democrat to the Sixty-sixth Congress (March 4, 1919 – March 3, 1921) and was an unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress.
+As Pell admitted at the time, he had effectively destroyed his political career by voting against bonus payments for First World War veterans as he argued that only veterans who had been wounded deserved a bonus payment and he was against giving bonus payments to healthy men with jobs.
+Pell argued that as a "gentleman", he could not violate his sense of honor by voting for a bill that he did not believe in even as he admitted in the same speech that his vote was going to end any chance of him being reelected to Congress.
+In the 1920 election, Pell lost in a landslide to the Republican candidate Ogden L. Mills.
 He was chairman of the Democratic State committee from 1921 to 1926 and a delegate to the 1924 Democratic National Convention.
-Pell was an occasional lecturer at Columbia University, Harvard University, and other colleges and universities.
-He also served on the advisory committee of Yenching University, later merged with Peking University.
+Pell was appointed chairman of the New York State Democratic Party in 1921 largely due to the influence of his friend Roosevelt, who had arranged in a backroom deal for Pell to have the post.